Moamen1589/Weather-API/README.md

 # Weather-App
-This Weather API I used Some Countries To Check Weather of Them
+This Weather API I used My Api From Open Weather Site And Handle It to Use It Dynamically